GraphQL vs REST API: Key Differences, Pros & Cons (2026)

-// REST: Multiple endpoints, fixed responses
+// REST: Multiple endpoints, server-defined response shapes

-// GraphQL: Single endpoint, flexible queries
+// GraphQL: Single endpoint, client-defined response shape

 POST /graphql